cybercongress/cybercongress/site/content/post/game-of-links.md

 The results of the Game and the allocation are significantly influenced by the result of the takeoff donations.
 If 600k ATOM tokens have been donated during the takeoff round, 10% of CYB tokens will be allocated to the Game of Links.
 The logic is the following: the more has been donated, the more rewards the participants acquire, the less CYB tokens are allocated back to cyber\~Congress.

-Participants that want to get CYB tokens in the Genesis file of the mainnet but cannot play can donate ATOMs.
-Therefore, increasing the percentage of payouts to other participants and themselves.
+Participants that want to get CYB tokens in the Genesis file of the mainnet but cannot play - can donate ATOMs.
+Therefore, increasing the percentage of payouts to other participants and for themselves.
 The following formula defines the allocation for takeoff donors:

 <p align="center"><img src="963efecc0e14204ae4a1dadeacd5c744.svg?invert_in_darkmode&sanitize=true" align=middle width=458.4939249pt height=18.312383099999998pt/></p>

 where <img src="7997339883ac20f551e7f35efff0a2b9.svg?invert_in_darkmode&sanitize=true" align=middle width=31.99783454999999pt height=24.65753399999998pt/> is the Genesis supply of CYBs allocated to takeoff donors, <img src="332cc365a4987aacce0ead01b8bdcc0b.svg?invert_in_darkmode&sanitize=true" align=middle width=9.39498779999999pt height=14.15524440000002pt/> is the ATOMs donated during the takeoff donation round.

 The development of the project has been done thanks to donations from 10 people. ~3200 ETH has been spent during the last 3 years of development.
 For those donations, at least 4% of CYB tokens are allocated to them via the means of THC tokens from cyber\~Congress .
 To protect the seed donators their share will be defined accordingly to the amount donated during the takeoff round.
 The donations round curve (green curve) defines the allocation of up to 6% of CYB tokens for takeoff participants.
-If the takeoff round gets 600k ATOMs than seed donators (blue curve)  and cyber\~Congress (orange dotted curve) get 4% of CYB supply per group via the means of THC tokens, and takeoff participants will get 6% of CYB tokens.
+If the takeoff round gets 600k ATOMs than seed donators (blue curve)  and cyber\~Congress (orange dotted curve) get 4% of the CYB supply, per group, via the means of THC tokens.
+And takeoff participants will get 6% of CYB tokens.
 If nothing has been donated the remaining CYB tokens are allocated to cyber\~Congress and distributed to seed donators and cyber\~Congress proportionally.

 ![takeoff-distribution](takeoff_allocation.png)

-The following criteria are applied to the Game of Links allocation:
+The following criteria is applied for the allocayion of Game of Links:

 ![game-of-links-distribution](GOL_distribution.png)